friends-of-presta/security-advisories/_posts/2022-09-19-ndkadvancedcustomizationfields.md

  	}
 ```

-But the function getRangePrice is still the same :
+But the function getRangePrice is still the same as the function wasn't used :

 ```diff
 --- a/models/ndkCf.php